-- reprioritise the key existing facilities and gap areas identified according to their site-specific opportunities and constraints, e.g. although there is no existing facility in Waverley Park gap area, but provision has been made for a public toilet to be installed at the wetlands which will be further discussed with Mirvac - identify the most suitable and practical options for future public toilet provision.
+- Reprioritise the key existing facilities and gap areas identified according to their site-specific opportunities and constraints.
+For example, although there is no existing facility in Waverley Park gap area, provision has been made for a public toilet to be installed at the wetlands, which will be further discussed with the developer. - Identify the most suitable and practical options for future public toilet provision.